top of page

-Time to say Goodbye
+Time to Say Goodbye

-- Bible Reflections
+Bible Reflections

-- Oct 15, 2024
+• Oct 15, 2024

-- 6 min read
+• 5 min read

+Jacob had served Laban for fourteen years for his two wives, Rachel and Leah.
 But in all this time, he did not forget his family or his country.

 Jacob knew he belonged in the land promised to him by God and desired to return home.

 So, Jacob said to Laban: 'Send me on my way so I can go back to my own homeland.
+Give me my wives and children, for whom I have served you, and I will be on my way.
+You know how much work I have done for you.
+Genesis 30:25b-26

-The Lord blessed Laban because of Jacob and Laban recognised this and pleaded with Jacob to stay longer.
-Jacob's wages were set, he would continue to look after Laban's flock but in return would get the spotted and speckled sheep and goats as his wages.
-All the speckled and spotted sheep and goats were first removed from Laban's flock so the odds were not in Jacob's favour.
+For fourteen years, Jacob laboured for Laban and Laban's wealth increased significantly.
+The Lord blessed Laban because of Jacob, and Laban pleaded with Jacob to stay longer.
+Jacob's wages were set; he would continue to look after Laban's flock, but in return would get the spotted and speckled sheep and goats as his wages.
+All the speckled and spotted sheep and goats were first removed from Laban's flock, so the odds were not in Jacob's favour.

 But God blessed Jacob, and he became exceedingly prosperous.

-Jacob did not become rich at the expense of what belonged to Laban as Laban had proven himself to be an unfair employer changing his wages ten times despite Jacob's hard work and fairness.
+Jacob did not become rich at the expense of what belonged to Laban, as Laban had proven himself to be an unfair employer, changing his wages ten times despite Jacob's hard work and fairness.
+Rather, God's protection and blessing made Jacob's wealth increase much more than Laban's.

-This did not please Laban's sons, their hearts were full of envy towards Jacob and even Laban's countenance was no longer favourable towards him.
+This did not please Laban's sons; their hearts were full of envy towards Jacob, and even Laban's countenance was no longer favourable towards him.

 Continuing to work for Laban under these circumstances became unbearable for Jacob.
+Through difficult circumstances, God was pressing Jacob to return to his own homeland.

-However, leaving with his flocks, wives and children was a daunting prospect and Jacob was afraid of Laban.
+However, leaving with his flocks, wives, and children was a daunting prospect, and Jacob was afraid of Laban.
+So, once again, Jacob decided to run away from a difficult situation.

-The difference on this occasion was the certainty that he was acting in obedience to God's command, the God of his fathers had told him to return to his homeland and promised to be with him.
+The difference on this occasion was the certainty that he was acting in obedience to God's command.
+The God of his fathers had told him to return to his homeland and promised to be with him.
 Genesis 31:3

 Still, Jacob lacked the courage to face his father-in-law.